KrLite/Plume-Config/README.md

     // Please use modApi instead of something else
-    // Versions lower than v3.0.0 are outdated, and versions that are not latest are not recommended modApi include("maven.modrinth:plumeconfig:v3.0.0") }
+    // Versions lower than v3.0.0 are outdated, and versions that are not latest are not recommended modApi include("maven.modrinth:plumeconfig:v3.0.0")

+    // Plume Config is using TOMLJ, so you need to implement it as well implementation "org.tomlj:tomlj:1.1.0"
+}
 ```